maxh/maxheinritz.com/_posts/2022-05-29-qualified-identifiers.md

 QIDs are globally unique and fully qualified, and these properties offer some advantages over plain UUIDs or serial numeric identifiers.

-**Global lookup** – The qid format supports global entity resolution: given a qid, get its value.
+**Global lookup** – The QID format supports global entity resolution: given a QID, get its value.
 This is useful for implementing the [GraphQL global object specification](https://graphql.org/learn/global-object-identification/) as well as tooling for developers to quickly load QIDs and traverse associations.
 This can work across network-isolated services so long as there is a global registry.

-**Logs and error messaging** – When searching through logs, it's convenient to filter on a qid and see all logs related to that particular entity.
-Conversely, if you encounter a qid in a log or error message, it’s easy to resolve it to a value using the global lookup.
+**Logs and error messaging** – When searching through logs, it's convenient to filter on a QID and see all logs related to that particular entity.
+Conversely, if you encounter a QID in a log or error message, it’s easy to resolve it to a value using the global lookup.

-**Data analytics** – When joining rows from different tables or services, having qid values instead of unqualified identifiers makes it easier to manage and understand the result of complex joins.
+**Data analytics** – When joining rows from different tables or services, having QID values instead of unqualified identifiers makes it easier to manage and understand the result of complex joins.

 **Data validation** – If you know an association is supposed to be to an entity of a particular type, you can parse QIDs to validate that expectation, even in situations where database-level foreign key constraints are not possible or desired.

 **Clearer field and column names** – The term "id" is overloaded.
 In the past I’ve seen collisions between the GraphQL global "ID" concept and serial primary database IDs, as well as between the IDs of internal systems and external systems.
 Or relational database IDs vs Elasticsearch IDs, etc. With QIDs, it's easier to disambiguate what's what.
-In GraphQL-related code, an "id" can be an opaque GraphQL-specific concept, while a "qid" means something different and precise in all parts of the system: GraphQL API, database column names, REST API, gRPC, etc.
+In GraphQL-related code, an "id" can be an opaque GraphQL-specific concept, while a "QID" means something different and precise in all parts of the system: GraphQL API, database column names, REST API, gRPC, etc.

 ## Persistence